mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![AWS Cold Start vs Warm Start](/aws-coldstart-threshold.png)

 There's no clear threshold here...
-For this sample, no cold starts happenned within 28 minutes after previous invocation.
+For this sample, no cold starts happened within 28 minutes after previous invocation.
 Afterwards the frequency of cold starts slowly rises.
 But even after 1 hour of inactivity, there's still a good chance that your instance is alive and ready to take requests.